snazmid/turkish_uke/README.md

-# The code will be available after the page is approved.
+# The code will be available after the paper is approved.